Poverty and Economic Mobility in Houston

 In the United States, poverty and race are strongly connected,17 with poverty rates generally highest among the Black population and lowest among the white population (among the four largest racial/ethnic groups).
 That this disparity exists in nearly every state and county in the nation, suggests this inequity can be attributed more to the institutional disadvantages and discrimination that has been embedded into the various systems that guide American life — education, healthcare, housing, employment — than to individual characteristics.18

 Exacerbating racial/ethnic disparities, Black families are 16 times more likely to have lived in poverty for at least three generations compared to white families, according to an analysis from Brookings Institution.
 One in five Black Americans (21.3%) are experiencing poverty for the third consecutive generation, compared to one in a hundred white Americans (1.2%).
-This same analysis found that not only do Black families experience higher rates of poverty, but also they experience lower rates of upward mobility and higher rates of downward social mobility, which makes the ability to improve one’s economic standing much harder and less likely.21

 Black families in the U.S. are 16 times more likely to have lived in poverty for at least three generations compared to white families.

-In 2021, 9.5% of white Americans nationwide lived in poverty, while the figures were 21.8% for the Black population, 17.5% for the Hispanic population, and 10.2% for Asian Americans.
+In 2023, 9.4% of white Americans nationwide lived in poverty, while the figures were 20.8% for the Black population, 16.7% for the Hispanic population, and 9.9% for Asian Americans.
 Poverty rates in Harris County and Texas closely mirror these national statistics.

-In Fort Bend County, the proportion of the Hispanic population living below the poverty threshold fell by 6.5 percentage points between 2010 and 2021 — the greatest decline among racial/ethnic groups in the county.
-In Harris County, Hispanic residents experienced the greatest declines in poverty rates (6.8 percentage points), followed by Asian Americans (5.1-percentage-point decline).
-In Montgomery County, the poverty rate among Black residents was cut in half over the last decade.
+In Montgomery County, the proportion of the Hispanic population living below the poverty threshold fell by 8.7 percentage points between 2010 and 2023 — the greatest decline among racial/ethnic groups in the county—followed by a 5.3-percentage-point decline for the Black population in Montgomery County.
+In Harris County, Hispanic residents experienced the greatest declines in poverty rates (5.8 percentage points), followed by Asian Americans (5.5-percentage-point decline).
+In Fort Bend County, the poverty rate fell by 3.5 percentage points among Black residents and 3.1 for Hispanic residents compared to a 3.9-percentage-point increase for Asian American residents in Fort Bend County.
+Across all three counties between 2010 and 2023, the poverty rate for white residents was stagnant.

 Single-parent families and poverty in Houston’s three-county region

-One out of four children in Harris County lives in poverty
+Nearly one out of four children in Harris County lives in poverty

-Research has shown that children growing up in poverty are more likely to face chronic stress and conditions that leave permanent changes in their brains, with implications for learning, health and behavior.22 Children who have lived many years in poverty are 90% more likely than their peers who never lived in poverty to enter their 20s without completing high school and, for girls, are four times more likely to become a teen mother setting the stage for the intergenerational transmission of disadvantage and onset of chronic poverty.23
+Research has shown that children growing up in poverty are more likely to face chronic stress and conditions that leave permanent changes in their brains, with implications for learning, health and behavior.19 Children who have lived many years in poverty are 90% more likely than their peers who never lived in poverty to enter their 20s without completing high school and, for girls, are four times more likely to become a teen mother setting the stage for the intergenerational transmission of disadvantage and onset of chronic poverty.20

 1 out 5

-Children in Texas lives in poverty
+Children in Harris County lives in poverty

 Young people between the ages of 16 and 24 who are not enrolled in school or not working are classified as “opportunity youth.”
-Once a young person becomes disengaged from school or work, it becomes increasingly difficult to reconnect them to opportunities in education and skill development.24 Being disconnected is both a consequence and a cause of poverty, and opportunity youth are twice as likely to live in poverty as their connected peers and are less likely to be employed, own a home, or report good health when they reach their thirties.25
+Once a young person becomes disengaged from school or work, it becomes increasingly difficult to reconnect them to opportunities in education and skill development.21 Being disconnected is both a consequence and a cause of poverty, and opportunity youth are twice as likely to live in poverty as their connected peers and are less likely to be employed, own a home, or report good health when they reach their thirties.22

 One out of three Houston-area households experience ALICE